halldorok11/spaceDorol/README.md

 The projects was built in Intellij.

 ###3D objects
-All models are from http://tf3dm.com/
+All models are from http://tf3dm.com/.

 ###Moons
-Spheres
+Spheres.
 There are three different coloured textures for the moon, blue, red and grey.

 ###Missiles
-Spheres
+Spheres.
-There are two different textures for missiles, blue and red
+There are two different textures for missiles, blue and red.

 ###The World
 The World is a 3x3x3 cube of sectors.

 ###Sector
-A 3D cube area in space, containing a number of stars
+A 3D cube area in space, containing a number of stars.

 ###Star Generation
 Each sector randomly generates the locations of each star within him.